Jeux du Canada Winter Games 2027

 Guide des Jeux d’hiver du Canada à l’intention des parents et patineurs (FR) – 2027 Jeux du Canada Courte Piste & Longue Piste

-Please fill out the following 1 minute survey if interested in 2027 Jeux du Canada Games (expression of interest fom).
-Athletes will need to attend camps in order to qualify for team – see CG Guide for more information, I will host an information session online on Wednesday May 7th open to parents, skaters, coaches, and admisistrators.
-Information will be mailed direct to everyone completing the expression of interest online form by May 5th 2025.
+Please fill out the following 1 minute survey if interested in 2027 Jeux du Canada Games by May 5,2025.
+Athletes will need to attend camps in order to qualify for team – see CG Guide for more information.

 Ages Eligible for 2027 :